-- Requests for appropriations by state agencies to the Office of Financial Management (OFM) pursuant to RCW 43.88, nor requests by the Office of Financial Management to the legislature for appropriations other than its own agency budget requests; - Once a budget request leaves OFM and is before the Legislature, attempts to influence any portion of it constitute reportable lobbying; - Recommendations or reports to the Legislature in response to a legislative request (oral or written) that expressly requests or directs a specific study, recommendation, or report by an agency on a particular subject; - Official reports including recommendations submitted to the legislature annually or biennially by a state agency as required by law; - Requests, recommendations, or other communications between or within state agencies (however, attempts to influence the Governor with respect to signing or vetoing legislation are considered reportable lobbying; other communications or negotiations with the Governor's Office would not be reportable); - Telephone conversations or preparation of written correspondence; - Preparation or adoption of policy positions within an agency or group of agencies (once a position is adopted, further action to advocate it may constitute lobbying);
+- Requests for appropriations by state agencies to the OFM pursuant to RCW 43.88, nor requests by OFM to the legislature for appropriations other than its own agency budget requests; - Once a budget request leaves OFM and is before the Legislature, attempts to influence any portion of it constitute reportable lobbying. - Recommendations or reports to the Legislature in response to a legislative request (oral or written) that expressly requests or directs a specific study, recommendation, or report by an agency on a particular subject. - Official reports including recommendations submitted to the legislature annually or biennially by a state agency as required by law. - Requests, recommendations, or other communications between or within state agencies (however, attempts to influence the Governor with respect to signing or vetoing legislation are considered reportable lobbying; other communications or negotiations with the Governor's Office would not be reportable). - Telephone conversations or preparation of written correspondence. - Preparation or adoption of policy positions within an agency or group of agencies (once a position is adopted, further action to advocate it may constitute lobbying).